xyproto/algernon/README.md

 // Takes a username.
 Returns true if the cookie was set successfully.
 CookieLogin(string) -> bool

-// Logs out a user, on the server (which is enough)
+// Log out a user, on the server (which is enough)
 // Takes a username
 Logout(string)